 I use it as a liquid in this smoothie instead of (plant) milk.
 Go for an unsweetened version without added sugars or juices—just pure coconut water.
-And store it in the fridge to get that instant freshening effect.
+And store it in the fridge to get that instant refreshing effect.
 It adds a sweet and nutty taste.

 These are some good coconut water brands to buy either in store or online.

-Or if you pack it for lunch, make it in the morning instead of the night before.
+So, if you pack it for lunch, make it in the morning instead of the night before.
 I like to prep by washing my veggies in advance, and that saves plenty of time.

 My point is, don't treat your healthy green drink like fast food.
 This recipe is so easy to make and comes together in 5 minutes.